 Become actively involved in your community, share ideas and learn about city government by volunteering as a representative on one of the city’s commissions.
 Adult and student volunteers are welcome and wanted.
-For more information or to request an application, please call 952.924.2525 or visit Boards & Commissions.
+For more visit boards and commissions page.

-If you have questions about the following opportunities, please contact the agency or organization listed.
+If you have questions about the following volunteer opportunities, contact the agency or organization listed within the description.
 The city does not administer these programs.

 St. Louis Park School District

-For volunteer opportunities with the school district, please visit St. Louis Park Community Education.
+For volunteer opportunities with the school district, visit St. Louis Park Community Education.